-The podcast: Listen to the podcast here at the audio file below.
-(Links to Stitcher and iTunes are at the end of this post).
+Listen to the podcast here at the audio file below or on Stitcher here, on iTunes here

 Matthew Smith is Professor of Health History within the Centre for the Social History of Healthcare.
 He is Vice Dean Research for the Faculty of Humanities and Social Sciences at the University of Strathclyde.
 He has written many books about the history of medicine, including two about ADHD and Another Person’s Poison: A History of Food Allergy –as well as co-editing the 2016 collection: Deinstitutionalisation and After: Post-War Psychiatry in the Western World (2016).